Show 23 – World PR Forum Pt.5: Transparency, Visual Comms, McDonald’s

 Tor explained that there are many ways that governments are looking at what’s happening in the mobile networks and they may often have a very legitimate need for data.
 However, the question is whether they are doing it in a lawful and structured way.
 For example, Telenor require a court order before they can hand out information, but Tor said that in some countries, as the laws are relatively out of sync with digital developments as an operator, Telenor have to set their own standards, which they apply globally, to do what they can do to mitigate the risk or impact to their customers.

-In the spirit of transparency, Telenor regularly releases its ‘Authority requests disclosure report’, which details when Governments have asked for requests in each of the 13 territories Telenor trades in, although Tor explained that not all Governments are comfortable with.
+Telenor regularly releases its ‘Authority requests disclosure report’, which details when Governments have asked for requests in each of the 13 territories Telenor trades in.
+Tor explained that not all Governments are comfortable with.
 However, he agreed that it is also about getting a balance, as in the case of the shooting in San Bernardino, where Apple didn’t want to release the data from Syed Farook’s iPhone, there may be times when it’s important to allow governments access to data when investigating crimes.

 Relating it back to PR, Tor believes the industry can learn from these experiences as it is transparency, particularly in a company’s value proposition, which will make it as easy as possible for consumers to understand what is going on within an organisation.